thirdtruck/sweet-turnips/JOURNAL.md

 Doesn't seem to have had a noticeable effect.
 I'll probably have to shift more things into runtime dependencies, e.g. the config file.

 Let's put that `Cursor` where it belongs instead.

+So that refactoring wasn't too bad.
+That _did_ end up tying the cursor position update to the world advancement rate, though, so I'll have to fix that.